neuralmagic/deepsparse/docs/use-cases/cv/object-detection-yolov5.md

 With Engine, we can compile an ONNX file and run inference on raw tensors.

-Here's an example, using a 85% pruned-quantized YOLOv5 from SparseZoo:
+Here's an example, using a 85% pruned-quantized YOLOv5s model from SparseZoo:

 ```python
 from deepsparse import Engine